preciofishbone/OmniaDocsG2/pages/edit-permissions/index.rst

 + **Editor**: Can create, delete and move pages and nodes, can use both Design mode and Write mode and can edit permissions here.
 + **Author**: Can create pages and can use Write mode to edit contents in some blocks.

+Single users, Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can't be used).

 **Note!** Page Collection administrators and Publishing App administrators are always permitted to work with pages (Editor permissions).
 They don't need to be added here.

 5. To add an Editor or an Author, just open the list en select the user.